erkkah/letarette/README.md

 - leta.index.status:
     >Index status request.
 Sent from worker to document master to get current state of the source.
 - leta.index.request:
     >Index update request.
-Sent from worker to document master to get a batch of updates.
+Sent from worker to document master to get a list of updates.
+- leta.document.request:
+    >Document request.
+Sent from worker to get documents.
+Served by other workers or the master.
+- leta.document.update:
+    >Sent in response to document requests.

 ## TODO